jaimiller/PROGRAM-EXTRA-LARGE-3D-HOUSE-PRINTER/README.md

            :-Adjustible GUI (Extra's added easily Pending alterations).
            :-Best program options for 3d print program to utilise.
            :-Direct usb link mobile port on machine plus wifi/blutooth/options -Backup control/Access if other options are locked out.
-Needs to be:
-           -Extra user Friendly at Gui point of control (A child could use it friendly)-Easily adjustable(Extra buttons etc added easily Pending design alterations).
                           -Easy to calibrate
            -Easily controlled from:-
                                    -Mobile Phone app/Laptop/Handheld
                                    -Control at a distance through internet
-                                   -extra outputs for Hdmi etc
+                                   -extra outputs for Hdmi etc Needs to be:
+           -Extra user Friendly at Gui point of control (A child could use it friendly)-Easily adjustable(Extra buttons etc added easily Pending design alterations
            -Are standard 3d printer sensors an option for movement control/distance and speed of print --Extra option link Drone chopper with appropriate 3d scanner :-For Initial Surveying,